BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

     Changes the block at the given position.

-1. This flag states that `setblock` can be used as static event.
+1. This flag states that `setblock` can be used player independent.

 But sometimes you might want your schedule to run a player dependent event, like `message` or `give` for all players on the server.
-To do this you can use the `forall` event.
+To do this you can use the [`runforall`](Building-Blocks/Events-List.md#run-events-for-all-online-players-runforall) event.
 It will run the given events for all players on the server.
 You can even use conditions to filter out players.

 ## Realtime schedules